Nourish Your Life with a Year End Review

 The Power of Shared Solitude:

-I get it: it can be so hard to make the time and space to quiet down and turn our attention inwards, even if we comprehend the benefits that are available through contemplative presence.
+I get it: it can be so hard to protect time and space to quiet down and turn our attention inwards, even if we comprehend the benefits available through contemplative presence.

 There will always be people to care for, meals to cook and tasks that need doing - and some people carry heavier burdens and/or experience greater time scarcity, in an increasingly unequal economy.

-Additionally, our world gets ‘noisier’ and more fast-paced and superficial, as ever more intrusive gadgets and social media platforms compete for our attention in an attention-based economy.
+Additionally, our world gets ‘noisier,’ more fast-paced and superficial, as ever more intrusive gadgets and social media platforms compete for our focus in an attention-based economy.

 So, it requires more intentionality than ever to slow down and connect with our inner wisdom.